 By implementing this we move the decision of focus and responsibility for a good strong "why" from the VP team to the individual product manager.
 If the product manager comes back and tells us that he can't do a valuable goal within the scope we gave him, we are obligated to change to scope.

-This moves the power and knowledge of prioritization from leadership to the product manager.
+This moves the power and knowledge of prioritisation from leadership to the product manager.
 He is now empowered to stand by his goals and lead a team to success.